Until we actually set our eyes on Semuc Champey, Guatemala we were not convinced that it was going to be worth the hassle.

 Lanquin is the nearest town to stay in, though there are some isolated hotels and hostels that are closer to the river.

 At the instruction of the employees at our hotel, the morning of our visit we simply headed to the main road in Lanquin, flagged down one of the many pickup trucks headed to Semuc Champey, paid a fee of 25 quetzales each (about $3.35 USD), and rode to Semuc Champey.

-While our time in Lanquin and visiting Semuc Champey independently came with a few twists and turns, such as losing a significant amount of time with electricity at our hotel and contending with rain and cloudy weather for part of our stay (the difference in the light of our photos from when we were on the overlook versus when the sun came out during our time swimming in the pools is striking), our time visiting Semuc Champey independently was a complete success.
+While our time in Lanquin and visiting Semuc Champey independently came with a few twists and turns, such as losing a significant amount of time with electricity at our hotel and contending with rain and cloudy weather for part of our stay, our time visiting Semuc Champey independently was a complete success.

 We had an absolute blast relaxing in the pools (while exclaiming more than once that this felt a lot like a Plitvice Lakes National Park we could swim in), stretching our legs on a short hike, and generally reveling in the fact that while Semuc Champey is a fairly well-known place among backpackers, we were ultimately solidly “off the grid” of the world.

 After our first night in Lanquin, we even became accustomed to having no wifi, instead reading books and playing multiple rounds of chess at our hotel with a board whose pieces were painted as Mayans and Conquistadors.

 Though the logistical issues and time and effort required to get there mean that we likely won’t return to Semuc Champey, Guatemala anytime soon, it’s very easy to look back on our time there and smile.